 - Determine how much your vehicle is worth.
 Two good places to look are NADA and Kelley Blue Book.

 - Compare the value of your car with the amount your lender says you owe.
-If the value is significantly lower, it might be worth your while to pay off the value or to apply for redemption financing.
+If the value is significantly lower, it might be worth your while to pay off the loan or apply for redemption financing.

 - Talk with your bankruptcy attorney about whether it is feasible for you to redeem your vehicle.

-- Once you apply for financing, your attorney may have to do some negotiating with the original lender on the value and the condition of your vehicle.
+- Once you apply for financing, your attorney may have to do some negotiating with the original lender about the vehicle's value.

-Since the new loan was made after you filed bankruptcy, the new loan is not discharged in the bankruptcy case.
-If you fail to make the payments as agreed, the redemption lender will have all the rights available under its security agreement and under state law to either repossess or force payment.
+Since the new loan was made after you filed for bankruptcy, the new loan is not subject to the bankruptcy ruling.
+If you fail to make the payments as agreed, the redemption lender will have the rights available under its security agreement and state law to either repossess or force payment.